 The stories and conjecture are meaningless and I do not understand why we are debating what people ate 6 million years ago when we have accurate data about what people eat right now and their health status.

 Wellness Forum Health uses several other criteria as a filter for evaluating information.
 The three examples cited above are examples of how these filters are applied.
 This helps consumers to make sense of the massive amount of information they are bombarded with regularly, and to feel more confident about the choices they make.

-In our world, rules are employed to govern everything, ranging from sports to how corporations are run and laws are passed.
+In our world, rules are employed to govern everything, ranging from sports to how corporations operate and how laws are passed.
 In the absence of rules, chaos results.
-Enterprising charlatans take advantage of chaos to sell their ideas about diet and health, and this can be stopped by applying objective rules in evaluating them.
+Enterprising charlatans, manufacturers of drugs, vaccines, and supplements, and medical institutions take advantage of this chaos to sell their ideas about diet, health, and medicine, and this can be stopped by applying objective rules in evaluating all health-related issues.

 Rules for Evaluating Evidence

-We evaluate information using these filters to arrive at conclusions which are reported in our libraries:
+These are some of the filters we use to arrive at conclusions which are reported in our libraries: